 Distress Centre Calgary Knowledge Hub

 This project seeks to collaborate with DCC in enhancing its crisis response services by making them more person-centered, impactful, and cost-effective.
 Together, we will innovate and co-create an inclusive, culturally relevant service model that better meets the diverse needs of our community.
-In Year One, our focus will be on strengthening DCC’s internal capacity through a shared, multisectoral approach.
+Our focus will be on strengthening DCC’s internal capacity through a shared, multisectoral approach.
 By embracing innovative strategies, we will establish 24/7 access points, phone lines, and text-based support, building a user-informed crisis and navigation pathway that drives better outcomes and reflects our collective vision.

 What is a Knowledge Hub?